-Although the Company and its business partners, including Biogen, have obtained and applied for various patents in connection with product candidates, obtaining and maintaining patents involves certain costs.
+Although the Company and its business partners have obtained and applied for various patents in connection with product candidates, obtaining and maintaining patents involves certain costs.
 There is no assurance that patent applications will be registered, and patents obtained by the Company, or its business partners may not be sufficiently broad in scope or valid in duration to provide protection or to provide the Company with a competitive advantage.
 If the Company or its partners fail to obtain, maintain, or extend the term of patents, the Company's ability to successfully commercialize its product candidates or the Company's business plans and results of operations could be adversely affected.
-In particular, with respect to TMS-007, Biogen's royalties are payable until the expiration of the longest valid patent or six years from the date of first commercial sale of the product, whichever comes later.
-The Company expects that some of the patents assigned to Biogen will expire in 2030 or in 2042 if pending patent applications are granted.
-If the applicable term extensions for the relevant patents are not granted, or if the patent applications the Company has assigned to Biogen do not vest and is unable to secure exclusivity for TMS-007, the amount of milestone and royalty income paid by Biogen could be adversely affected.
-With respect to TMS-008 and TMS-009, Biogen's patents are expected to expire in 2027, and unless the Company is able to obtain additional patents on these product candidates, its ability to continue to develop and commercialize its product candidates may be adversely affected.
-In addition, Biogen has the exclusive right to exercise the intellectual property and other rights related to the SMTP compounds that the Company has assigned to Biogen. and if Biogen does not exercise such rights properly, the Company's ability to develop and commercialize its product candidates, including TMS-008, could be adversely affected.
+In particular, with respect to TMS-007, our partner's royalties are payable until the expiration of the longest valid patent or eight years from the date of first commercial sale of the product, whichever comes later.
+The Company expects that important patents granted will expire in 2030 or in 2042 if pending patent applications are granted.
+If the applicable term extensions for the relevant patents are not granted, or if such patent applications do not vest and is unable to secure exclusivity for TMS-007, the amount of milestone and royalty income we will receive could be adversely affected.
+With respect to TMS-008 and TMS-009, granted patents are expected to expire in 2027, and unless the Company is able to obtain additional patents on these product candidates, its ability to continue to develop and commercialize its product candidates may be adversely affected.
+In addition, our partner has the exclusive right to exercise the intellectual property and other rights related to the SMTP compounds held by our partner, if our partner does not exercise such rights properly, the Company's ability to develop and commercialize its product candidates, including TMS-008, could be adversely affected.